 A stress test is a type of performance test that checks the upper limits of your system by testing it under extreme loads.
-The testing examines how the system behaves under intense loads, and how it recovers when going back to normal usage, i.e are the KPIs like throughput and response time the same as before?
-In addition to load testing KPIs, stress testing also examines memory leaks, slowness, security issues and data corruption.
+Stress tests examine how the system behaves under intense loads and how it recovers when going back to normal usage.
+Are the KPIs like throughput and response time the same as before spike in load?
+Stress tests also look for memory leaks, slowdowns, security issues, and data corruption.

 Just as a stress test is a type of performance test, there are types of load tests as well.
 If your stress test includes a sudden, high ramp-up in the number of virtual users, it is called a Spike Test.
 If you stress test for a long period of time to check the system’s sustainability over time with a slow ramp-up, it’s called a Soak Test.

 When should you use Stress Testing?

-Website stress tests and app stress tests are important before major events, like Black Friday, ticket selling for a popular concert with high demand or the elections.
-But we recommend you stress test every once in a while so you know your system’s endurance capabilities.
-This ensures you’re always prepared for unexpected traffic spikes, and gives you more time and resources to fix your bottlenecks.
+Run stress tests against your website or app before major events, like Black Friday, ticket selling for a popular concert with high demand, or elections.
+We recommend stress testing every once in a while so you know your system’s endurance capabilities.
+This ensures you’re always prepared for unexpected traffic spikes and gives you more time and resources to fix your bottlenecks.

-Learn more on how to use JMeter from our free Webinar JMeter Load Testing at Scale and from our blog.
-JMeter can be enhanced through BlazeMeter, with larger scalability and many geo-locations, better reporting and sharing capabilities, multiple integrations and recording options.
+Learn more from our free Webinar JMeter Load Testing at Scale and our blog.
+JMeter can be enhanced through BlazeMeter, which provides larger scalability, many geo-locations around the world, better reporting and sharing capabilities, multiple integrations, and recording options.
 Request a demo to learn more.
-To try out BlazeMeter and set up a trial account, put your URL in the box below and your test will start in minutes.
+To try BlazeMeter out, set up a free account, put your URL in the box below, and then your test will start in minutes.